brooklynrail/brooklynrail-platform/content/events/2022/11/yun-fei-ji-the-sunflower-turned-its-back.md

 ---
-title: "Yun-Fei Ji: The Sunflower Turned its Back"
+title: "Yun-Fei Ji: The Sunflower Turned Its Back"
 deck: Featuring Ji and Lilly Wei, with Rooja Mohassessy
 summary: "Artist Yun-Fei Ji joins Rail contributor Lilly Wei for a conversation.
   We conclude with a poetry reading by Rooja Mohassessy. "